-With FlyDubai operating routes to Warsaw and Krakow, here’s a Poland city guide for GCC travellers
+With FlyDubai, Emirates and LOT operating direct flights to Poland, here’s a city guide for GCC travellers

 Unlike other Polish cities, Krakow escaped the worst of the wartime damage, meaning the medieval architecture of the country’s former capital has survived surprisingly intact.
 Head up Wawel Hill to see inside its famous castle, a fascinating introduction to Krakow’s many-layered history.
 Then get an aerial view of the Old Town from the Town Hall Tower, an icon overlooking the sprawling Market Square.
 Take time to wander through the Kazimierz quarter – centre of the Jewish community, used for filming locations in Schindler’s List – or take the short journey to the impressive Unesco-listed Wieliczka Salt Mine.